iotaledger/ledger-app-iota/README.md

 ```

 `/path/to/release.tar.gz` you should replace with the actual path to the tarball.
-For example, it might be `~/Downloads/release.tar.gz` if you downloaded a pre-built official release from GitHub, or `/nix/store/adsfijadslifjaslif-release.tar.gz` if you built it yourself with Nix.
+For example, it might be `/nix/store/adsfijadslifjaslif-release.tar.gz` if you built it yourself with Nix.

 #### Without Nix